OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Major quests/Narissa is wanted for murder in Westruun.md

 - There is also a very feint magical signature is also coming from a half-dead plant in the corner
 	- Some kind of residue of magic - difficult to place
 	- It's leaves have turned an unnatural black
+- The smell was coming from this plant
 - Chip makes a WIS saving throw - his hand is drawn forward to the plant, he pricks his finger and blood is drawn
 - Everyone in the room hears the same vision:
 	- "I told you girl, you should have sold."